danbev/learning-rust/README.md

 Mutably borrows values from the closure env and can hence change them.

 #### FnOnce trait
 Takes ownership of the values and moves them.
-Is named once because the closure cannot take ownership of the same variables more than once.
+Is named Once because the closure cannot take ownership of the same variables more than once.

 ### Building rustc from source